HomeProBadgeHomeProBadge

 Frequently Asked Questions

-Ignoring the notice can result in daily fines (Fines may be levied; specific amounts not publicly disclosed.
-SC Code Title 4-25-280 provides for fines not more than $100 or imprisonment for not more than 30 days for violations), a lien on your property, and the county pursuing legal action.
-It can also block you from selling your home.
-Acting quickly is always the right choice.
+Non-response can trigger daily fines (Fines may be levied; specific amounts not publicly disclosed.
+SC Code Title 4-25-280 provides for fines not more than $100 or imprisonment for not more than 30 days for violations), a property lien, and potential legal action by the county.
+It also creates a public record that will appear in title searches, making your home difficult to sell or refinance.

-South Carolina has specific rules about when the county can pursue permit violations.
-However, once a violation notice has been issued, the clock is running.
-Relevant statute: SC Code Title 40, Chapter 59 (Residential Home Builders); SC Code Title 6, Chapter 9 (Building Codes Act); 2018 SC Residential Code Section R105.2(1).
-Our Action Plan covers this in detail.
+Florida law limits how far back the county can pursue violations in some cases, but once a formal notice has been issued, that limitation no longer applies.
+Your 180-day response window is firm.
+The governing statute is SC Code Title 40, Chapter 59 (Residential Home Builders); SC Code Title 6, Chapter 9 (Building Codes Act); 2018 SC Residential Code Section R105.2(1).

 AI-powered.
 County-specific.
 Delivered in minutes.
 100% confidential.